DanConwayDev/ngit-relay/README.md

 - [x] event hook to provision new Git repositories
 - [x] Blossom server
 - [ ] Blossom server only retains blobs referenced in Nostr events on the relay
+- [x] Proactive Sync Git - periodically sync with nostr state, fetching data from other announced git servers.
-- [ ] Proactive Sync - fetch Nostr events related to stored repositories as conversations happen on social clients that might not push to this relay.
+- [ ] Proactive Sync Nostr - fetch Nostr events related to stored repositories as conversations happen on social clients that might not push to this relay.
 - [ ] Blossom sync - proactively fetch Blossom blobs referenced in accepted events to ensure they don't get lost.
 - [ ] Spam prevention (e.g., via Vercel or a similar service run locally)
 - [ ] Announcements - make it easy for users to find available ngit-relay instances to use via announcements on Nostr, including terms of service and pricing if appropriate.